Uganda denies backing Rwandan rebels as tensions grow

-KAMPALA, Uganda (AP) — Uganda’s president is denying support for rebels opposed to Rwanda’s government as tensions rise between the two East African neighbors.
+KAMPALA, Uganda (AP) — Uganda’s president is denying support for rebels opposed to Rwanda’s government as tensions between the two East African neighbors persist, raising fears of a possible armed conflict.

-In a letter to Rwandan President Paul Kagame published on Tuesday in government-controlled media, President Yoweri Museveni says that “there is no question of Uganda supporting anti-Rwanda elements.”
+In a letter to Rwandan President Paul Kagame published on Tuesday in government-controlled media, Ugandan President Yoweri Museveni said that “there is no question of Uganda supporting anti-Rwanda elements.”

-Museveni acknowledges he recently met with a member of a Rwandan opposition group in exile who spoke of “bad things” happening in Rwanda and who “wanted us to support them.”
+Both presidents have recently made remarks seen as threatening to each other, with the Ugandan leader warning that “those who try to destabilize our country do not know our capacity” and Rwanda’s president countering that “nobody anywhere can bring me to my knees.”

-Rising tensions have led to fears of a possible armed conflict between the countries sharing strong ethnic and social ties.
+Rwanda’s government has closed a busy border crossing with Uganda, and Rwanda’s government has ordered its citizens not to travel to Uganda.

 Most Read Nation & World Stories